surveycto/llm-conversations/README.md

 2. **Configure Form**
    - Add a `text` field to your form
-   - Set the appearance to use this plugin
+   - Set the appearance to use this plug-in
    - Add the required `api-key` and `system_prompt` parameters
    - Optionally configure `model` (default: gpt-4o-mini), `case_data`, etc.

 3. **Deploy**
    - Upload the form to your SurveyCTO server
-   - Attach the field plugin file
+   - Attach the field plug-in file
    - Test the conversation functionality

 ### Example Field Configuration